Here are a few companies that use this great medium.

 Mr. Peanuts by Planters

-This famous peanut gentleman has turned 100 years this year!
+This famous peanut gentleman recently celebrated his centennial birthday.
 Mr. Peanut was actually not drawn by some famous illustrator but by a 14-year-old boy back in 1916, 10 years after the company was founded.
-Ever since, this brand mascot design has so much grown on the public that when Planters conducted a survey 10 years ago about whether to add a bow tie, a pocket watch or some cufflinks to it, the public response was: Don’t change a thing!
-A great design never gets old, doesn’t it?
+Ever since, this brand mascot design has so much grown on the public that when Planters conducted a survey 10 years ago about whether to add a bow tie, a pocket watch or some cuff links to it, the public response was: Don’t change a thing!
+A great design never gets old, does it?

 The Laughing Cow